CFO Chapter 4: Geopolitical Relations and Supply Chains

 Sticking your head in the ground has never been a good idea when there is a crisis.
 However, it is arguably even more important not to when things are plain sailing.
 During these periods, there is an opportunity to take a detailed assessment of what is going on in the world.

 From business to business, what their “world” constitutes of will always be slightly different.
-For instance, the likes of Cadbury’s will be wanting to know the latest on cocoa bean production, whereas for Aston Martin this is unlikely to be of interest – unless they start making hot chocolate fueled cars.
+For instance, the likes of Cadbury’s will be wanting to know the latest on cocoa bean production, whereas for Aston Martin this is unlikely to be of interest – unless they start making hot chocolate fuelled cars.

 However, there are some general items which at least one person in every business should be aware of.
 Usually that person is the CFO, and these are the examples they should be abreast of:

-• Politics – an entire nation’s direction is determined by those who govern it.
+- Politics – an entire nation’s direction is determined by those who govern it.
 From taxes to subsidies, and international relations to workers’ rights, they are all decided within the walls of a parliamentary building.

 Given the wide range of political views, how these decisions pan out in one country compared to another can be extremely polarizing.
 This makes keeping up to date with every political decision nearly impossible but dedicating time to those related to the economy and international relations are definitely a good idea.